TechFreak2003/StatusCode2_ML-Model/README.md

 <div align="center">

-# Aranya Trinetra - The Third Eye of the Forest
+# Maitri - The Third Eye of the Forest

 **Seeing the unseen, protecting the vulnerable**